tfeldmann/Sudoku/README.md

 <div align="center"><img src="Resources/Icon.png" alt="Sudoku-CV Icon"></div>

-This program uses your webcam to detect and solve any given 9x9 sudoku.
+Solve sudokus by showing them to your webcam.

-It is written is Python and uses OpenCV for image processing and Tesseract for OCR.
-The sudoku is solved with the python-constraint library.
+This program is written in Python and uses OpenCV for image processing and Tesseract for OCR.
+The sudoku is solved using the python-constraint library.

+## Screenshots
+Coming soon.

 ## Download
 Coming soon.